LiquidGalaxyLAB/Arduino-Controller/Server/README.txt

 Before running the server script, it is necessary to update the pip:

-$sudo python -m pip install — upgrade pip
+$sudo python -m pip install --upgrade pip

 And install these dependencies below: